rickycarpainter/CS256/TASKLIST.md

  - [x] style answers

 ## Javascript
- - [ ] fix arrow click so that it changes the vote count&mdash;
+ - [ ] fix arrow click so that it changes the vote count
-currently hides or unhides answer list
- - [ ] fix hide/unhide answer list&mdash;should show when clicking
+ - [ ] reorder questions/answers when score changes
- the question anywhere except the vote arrows
  - [ ] search?